jasp-stats/jaspAudit/inst/help/auditClassicalWorkflow.md

 #### Plots
 - Distribution of book values: Produces a histogram of the book values in the population.
 - Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.
-- Assumed error distribution: Produces a plot that displays the probability distribution implied by the input options and the calculated sample size.
+- Presumed data distribution: Produces a plot that displays the probability distribution implied by the input options and the calculated sample size.

 ### Input - Selection
 ---